EPIDEMIOLOGIST III (***REPOST***)

-Education: A Master’s degree in the field of Public Health from an accredited college or university with a minimum of three graduate courses in Epidemiology and one graduate course in Biostatistics.
-Graduate transcripts must accompany your application.
-Unofficial transcripts are acceptable.
+Education: A Master’s degree in the field of Public Health from an accredited college or university, with a minimum of three graduate courses in Epidemiology and one graduate course in Biostatistics.

-Experience: Three years of experience as an epidemiologist subsequent to receipt of the Master’s degree.
+Experience: Three years of experience as an Epidemiologist, after receipt of the Master’s degree.

-1. Candidates may substitute a Doctoral degree in the field of Public Health from an accredited college or university with a minimum of six graduate courses in Epidemiology and three graduate courses in Biostatistics for the required education and experience.
-Transcripts must accompany your application.
-Unofficial transcripts are acceptable.
+1. Candidates may substitute a Doctoral degree in the field of Public Health from an accredited college or university, with a minimum of six graduate courses in Epidemiology and three graduate courses in Biostatistics, for the required education and experience.

 DESIRED OR PREFERRED QUALIFICATIONS